RubenTheCoder/Shunji-Railways-GitHub/.github/README.md

 - **🧪 Review and testing:** Help us ensure quality by reviewing and testing tasks in the ['Review and testing' column](https://github.com/users/RubenTheCoder/projects/4).
 You can send us a quality report on an issue using our [quality discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/quality-reports).
 Your feedback is invaluable.

 - **😃 Join the discussion:** Engage with other contributors, share your thoughts, and offer assistance in the comments section of each issue or the [general discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/general)

+- More info on how to contribute you can find on our [wiki page](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/wiki).